stuffnting/gutenberg-block-examples/src/dynamic-simple/README.md

 ## Description

 This example adds a dynamic block that lists the last three posts.
+The block is rendered on the front-end using a PHP callback function, but is rendered in the editor using JS.
+Essentially the same as `dynamic-serverside-render`, although that block uses PHP on the front- and back-ends.

 ## In this code